Guilsborough: History

 In the two fields below Nortoft (Danish/Norse: Toft is a place and/or house or farm or clearing; Nor- may mean to the north (of what?)) at the spring line below the Ironstone, on both sides of the road, lie the remains of a Saxon fishponds complex with associated village lying at the top of the fish ponds.
 The outlines of ponds are visible, along with house platforms and the remnants of a track (East West) are still visible.
 They would have been fed by water from the spring line.
 Spring based water course still flow on both sides of Nortoft.
 The ponds in the private gardens of Manor House, and the existing fish pond (since enlarged) may have had their origins as Saxon ponds.
 Local knowledge suggest that the village burnt down, but as yet there is not collaborative evidence.
-Nortoft Cottage, which has a very old cob cottage at its heart is thought to be the only remaining building of the original Nortoft, so might have its origins as part of the Saxon settlement.
+Nortoft Cottage, which has a very old cob cottage at its heart, is thought to be the only remaining building of the original Nortoft, so might have its origins as part of the Saxon settlement.

-A cell of Premonstratensian canons was founded at Kalendar or Kayland (on the border of Guilsborough and Cottesbrooke Parishes near Nortoft), probably soon after Sulby Abbey (c1155), and as it does not appear in the taxation of 1291, had probably ceased by then.
+A cell of Premonstratensian canons was founded at Kalendar or Kayland (on the border of Guilsborough and Cottesbrooke Parishes near Nortoft), probably soon after Sulby Abbey (c.
+1155), and as it does not appear in the taxation of 1291, had probably ceased by then.
 The Kayland meadow held a cell of Premonstratension canons.
 Large foundation stones have been dug up and the cell appears to have been moated (English Heritage Pastscapes 341939) and possible fishponds.